Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “a clear and increasingly present peril.”

 “There is no place where I feel more respect, fraternity and kindness,” declared Archbishop Edward Weisenburger of Detroit at the opening of the new headquarters of the Islamic Institute of America and the inauguration of the Imam Al-Hasanain Mosque.

 But the problems are self-evident.
-Islam feels it should spread to every corner of the globe, is extraordinarily radical in many countries (see places such as Afghanistan, where Christians are beheaded and women must cover even their faces) and is approaching the number of global Christians.
+Islam feels it should spread to every corner of the globe, is extraordinarily radical in many countries (see places such as Sudan and Afghanistan, where Christians are beheaded and women must cover even their faces) and in number is approaching that of global Christians.

 In many ways, it is a tacit repeat of actual and bloody invasions of Europe by Muslims in the Middle Ages.